Lufeng, Guangdong: Demography

-Lufeng has a population of 1.7 million, the most of them are Han Chinese.
+Lufeng has a population of 1.7 million, mostly Han Chinese.
 More specifically, a considerable percentage of the population belong to the Minnan sub group; the rest are Teochews, Hakka and Ming Dynasty Jianghuai military speakers.
 Therefore, dialects of both Min Nan, Teochew and Hakka are spoken, in addition to Mandarin, which is used in official and public life.
 The Hailufeng dialect, however, only refers to the Hokkien variant.

 Climate

 Transportation

 Lufeng railway station on the Xiamen–Shenzhen railway serves the city, though it is located some distance outside the city.

 Lufeng East and Lufeng South, both on the Shantou–Shanwei high-speed railway, will serve the city in the future.